 “Since fever is really the only way to detect the flu, it’s important to have a reliable thermometer on hand that will fast and accurate reading’” said Francesco Pompei, Ph.D.
 CEO of Exergen Corporation.
 “While flu vaccination is recommended by the CDC, it is not 100percent effective – often less than 50 percent – so vigilance is important even if you have received a flu vaccine.”

 The CDC advises those whose concerns to contact their physician before going to the ER or a hospital.
 This may protect someone who doesn’t have the flu and prevent the spread from those who do.
 It is important to monitor symptoms, especially fever on an ongoing basis.

 For information on what to do if cold or flu symptoms arise visit https://www.cdc.gov/flu/treatment/ Exergen is created an educational video on how to take your temperature correctly which can be viewed by visiting https://www.exergen.com/.

 About Exergen Corporation

-Exergen digital thermometer manufactures and markets two series of the TemporalScanner forehead thermometer: a professional version for hospitals and clinics, and a consumer version sold in major retailers nationwide.
+Exergen digital thermometer manufactures and markets two series of the TemporalScanner forehead thermometer: a medical version for hospitals and clinics, and a consumer version sold in major retailers nationwide.
 More than two billion temperatures are taken each year with Temporal scanners.
 Used in thousands of hospitals and clinics across the country, as well as millions of homes, the TemporalScanner is of the number one preference of pediatricians, number one preference of nurses and the number one selling retail thermometer.

 The Exergen TemporalScanner accuracy is supported by more than 80 peer-reviewed published studies covering all ages from preterm infants to geriatrics and all care areas from hospitals to homes.
 For additional information about the best thermometer, visit https://www.exergen.com/.